aavotins/HiQBioDiv_EGVs/docs/06-EGVs.md

 and rasterised to match inputs.
 Then orchards, allotment gardens and shrubs-low forest stands from the [Landscape classification](#Ch05.03) are selected (values between 400 and 500 or equal to 620 are reclassified to value 1, others as 0).
 The first layer is then covered over the second.
-Once covered, layer is aggregated to EGV resolution using the workflow `egvtools::input2egv()` by calculating arithmetic mean, thus results in a cover fraction.
+Once covered, the layer is aggregated to EGV resolution using the workflow `egvtools::input2egv()` by calculating arithmetic mean, thus results in a cover fraction.
 During aggregation, inverse distance weighted (power = 2) gap filling on the output is applied to